MelonKony/millmint/content/utopia/vekllei/society/government.md

 The *Administration of the Interior of the Government of Vekllei* (also known as the *Interior Government*) represents the human state of the Vekllei Home Islands, as well as its dependent possessions

-### Ministry of Commerce {{<boxtag pink>}}COSMOSOL{{</boxtag>}}
+### Ministry of Commerce
+{{<boxtag pink>}}COSMOSOL{{</boxtag>}}

 The Vekllei *Ministry of Commerce* (COSMOSOL) regulates and initiates trade in the country.
-Despite the functional moneylessness of the Commonwealth, COSMOSOL remains among the busiest ministries of the Interior Government, since all international trade and entitled renumeration (the Vekllei turn-of-phrase for withdrawing from the [Labour Bank](/utopia/vekllei/society/government/#labour-bank-of-vekllei)) occurs through its subordinate commissions.
+Despite the functional moneylessness of the Commonwealth, COSMOSOL remains among the busiest ministries of the Interior Government, since all international trade and entitled renumeration (the Vekllei turn-of-phrase for withdrawing from the [Labour Bank](/utopia/vekllei/society/government/#bank-of-vekllei)) occurs through its subordinate commissions.
 Common responsibilities of COSMOSOL include:

 * Regulation and taxation of international trade, particularly through Government "White Bonds" and Labour Bank "Blue Bonds".
+* Banking the Commonwealth state apparatus.
 * Advising the Parliament on economic policy and foreign trade.
 * Monitoring and reporting on the health of foreign markets.
 * Printing and transporting currency.

 {{<section>}}
-#### Labour Bank of Vekllei
+#### Bank of Vekllei

 The *Labour Bank of Vekllei* (commonly "*Bank of Vekllei*") is the central bank and currency store of Vekllei.
 It is operated by the Ministry of Commerce and maintains branches in most major borough capitals in the Home Islands, as well as across all member states of the Vekllei Commonwealth.
 It is not autonomous and is beholden to the policy decisions of COSMOSOL and, in certain cases, the Interior and Commonwealth Parliaments.
 Its sworn purpose, as instructed by the Floral Constitution, is to advocate for Floral Economics.

+Most banks in Vekllei are institutional or industrial, since the average Vekllei person is unmoneyed and, in a conventional definition, unbanked.
+Nonetheless, Vekllei maintains several commercial banks under the Bank of Vekllei umbrella, tasked primarily with:

+* Cashing and underwriting White and Blue bonds.
+* Selling government and financial (bureau) bonds internationally.
+* International placement and borrowing services.
+* Trading, settling and selling foreign currencies.

 Vekllei citizens are entitled to an equal share of the money stored in the Labour Bank, and in certain circumstances may withdraw their balance to emigrate or travel abroad.

+Despite foreign perception of Vekllei economics, the liquid and asset holdings of the Bank of Vekllei make it the second-largest bank in the world.

+##### Commonwealth Bank of Vekllei

+The *Commonwealth Bank of Vekllei* (COMMBANK) is an international investment subsidiary of the Bank of Vekllei, tasked primarily with banking in Commonwealth members and international markets.
+It has branches across every Commonwealth member-state and in most major economic hubs around the world, including throughout Europe, the Americas, and Asia.

+##### Import-Export Bank of Vekllei

+The *Import-Export Bank of Vekllei* (VEKEXIM) is a state policy investment bank used to fund projects outside of the Commonwealth, particularly in developing countries.
+It is the primary investment mechanism of Vekllei foreign aid system, which uses export credits and low-interest bureau loans to build infrastructure overseas.
+It is among the most influential export banks in the world, and contributed to the Pan-African Railway and Hundred Dams projects as part of Vekllei's ongoing Trade Democracy economic scheme.

+##### Development Bank of Vekllei

+The *Development Bank of Vekllei* (DEVBANK) is a policy bank designed to organise and allocate funding for large-scale political projects, particularly in infrastructure.
+The Development Bank works as the engine of the Interior Government's policies, funded mostly with White Bonds issued internationally and labour-guaranteed certificates (a type of Blue Bond).
+It also creates loan arrangements, evaluates, and underwrites general national government projects.

+##### Petty Bureau Labour Bank of Vekllei

+The *Petty Bureau Labour Bank of Vekllei* is the commercial lending bank of Petty Bureau company syndicates and their workers.

+##### Bureau Proper Labour Bank of Vekllei

+The *Bureau Proper Labour Bank of Vekllei* is

 {{</section>}}

 {{<section>}}